raito-io/raito-io.github.io/docs/overview/access_controls.md

 # Access Controls

 Access Controls are the core concept in Raito.
 An access control is the link between who (user) has which permissions to access what (data object) for how long.
-Most access controls are tied to a single data source.

 [![Access Controls](/assets/images/Access_Controls.jpg)](/assets/images/Access_Controls.jpg){:target="_blank"}